 Student Teaching

-Students must complete paperwork in order to be assigned a student teaching placement.
-To determine your deadline (February or April), visit the Office of Clinical Experiences website.
+Students must complete an application to request/be assigned a student teaching placement.
+Deadlines for submission are posted by the Office of Clinical Experiences.

 To be approved for placement, you must meet the following criteria: